juntylpro1/secure-enterprise/config-project.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring and deploying a deployable architecture
+# Configuring a deployable architecture
 {: #config-project}

 After you add a deployable architecture to your project, you can edit the input values to configure the architecture for deployment.